This position is open to all qualified candidates. First consideration may be made 14 days after the opening date.

 A. Master's or equivalent graduate degree; or

 B. Minimum of one year specialized experience equivalent to at least grade 9 in the normal line of progression for this occupation.
-Specialized experience is experience that has equipped the applicant with the particular competencies/knowledge, skills, and abilities to successfully perform the duties of the position such as experience working in an observatory setting or equivalent scientific facility, experience working in a scientific laboratory, processing scientific data, conducting research, and publishing scientific journal articles.
+Specialized experience is experience that has equipped the applicant with the particular competencies/knowledge, skills, and abilities to successfully perform the duties of the position such as experience with scientific research in astrophysics using data from multi-mission and multi-wavelength observatories (including high-angular resolution imaging and spectroscopy), theoretical modeling and interpretation of the data, and publication of scientific papers in refereed scientific journals, e.g., The Astrophysical Journal.

-Qualification requirements are derived from the Office of Personnel Management's Qualification Standards Handbook for General Schedule Positions viewable on the web at http://www.opm.gov/qualifications.
-Qualification requirements must be met within 30 days after the closing date of announcement.
+Qualification requirements are derived from the Office of Personnel Management's Qualification Standards Handbook for General Schedule Positions viewable on the web at http://www.opm.gov/qualifications/Standards/IORs/gs1300/1330.htm

 For the latest information on the COVID-19 vaccination requirements and its impact on your application, click on Smithsonian Institution’s Frequently Asked Questions.